ah1m20/petra-java-verifier/README.md

 ```

 ### Use Cases ###
-Petra is well suited to back-end processing, including but not limited to,
+Petra is well suited to back-end server processing, including but not limited to,
 critical business processes, infrastructure orchestration, task coordination,
 modelling and execution of workflows for business processes, AI, machine learning,
 smart contract execution and blockchain applications.